-Mood Walks will actively facilitate the development of new volunteer opportunities within participating social service agencies, local hiking clubs, conservation areas and other green spaces both urban and rural, post-secondary institutions and community organizations to create opportunities for capacity building and long-term sustainability.
-All Mood Walks participants will receive Safe Hiker training, and 20 people from across all Mood Walks sites will have the opportunity to be trained as Safe Hiker Instructors and/or Certified Hike Leaders.
+Mood Walks supports the development of new volunteer opportunities within participating social service agencies, local hiking clubs, conservation areas and other green spaces both urban and rural, post-secondary institutions and community organizations to create opportunities for capacity building and long-term sustainability.

 Interested in becoming a volunteer?
 Read on to find out how you could benefit by participating in the Mood Walks project!